 Dr Cate is a General Practitioner, therapist, life/health coach, educator, speaker, blogger, author and radio host!
 (Cate has always enjoyed wearing a number of hats in life!).
 So you know more about her background and what she does:

-Dr Cate has over 30 years of training and experience in the health area, and is passionate about the well-being of her clients.
+- Dr Cate has over 30 years of training and experience in the health area, and is passionate about the well-being of her clients.
 She has a special interest in counselling and mental health, and can assist individuals experiencing life stresses or crises.

-Dr Cate is a keen educator, and has taught and facilitated numerous educational sessions for students, graduates, organisations and the public.
+- Dr Cate is a keen educator, and has taught and facilitated numerous educational sessions for students, graduates, organisations and the public.
 She aims to provide clear and accessible information and engaging interactive sessions.
 Dr Cate has presented all over Australia, from major centres to rural communities.

-Dr Cate provides clinical supervision for health professionals.
+- Dr Cate provides clinical supervision for health professionals.
 She has also studied life coaching, and Cate along with another colleague, provide online or phone coaching sessions for individuals in relation to health, life, and career/business.

-Cate has focused on writing books in recent years – writing.
+- Dr Cate has focused on a love of hers in recent years – writing.
 She has written a number of books, and is now a regular blogger.
-She writes about relevant topics that she has passion for, gathering information and writing in an accessible way for professionals and the public alike.
+Dr Cate writes about relevant topics that she has passion for, gathering information and writing in an accessible way for professionals and the public alike.
 She has had five books published, the first on depression, the next on stress and anxiety with Dr Michele Murphy, and a third one on intuition.

-Dr Cate has also written a number of e-books, and one has recently been published by Exisle.
+- Dr Cate has also written a number of e-books, and one has recently been published by Exisle.
 Called ‘Emotional Eating Learn to be free!
 A guide to living well and soothing yourself in ways other than food’, it is based on a number of years of experience with individuals undergoing bariatric surgery or dealing with eating issues.
 It answers common questions about emotional eating, and provides many practical tools to assist in overcoming it.

-Cate has received a number of awards including the Graham Wicks Prize during Hypnotherapy training, a Conspicuous Service Medal (RAAF 1992), and in 2000 she received a Churchill Fellowship to study the assessment and management of anxiety and depression in primary care.
+- Dr Cate has received a number of awards including the Graham Wicks Prize during Hypnotherapy training, a Conspicuous Service Medal (RAAF 1992), and in 2000 she received a Churchill Fellowship to study the assessment and management of anxiety and depression in primary care.
 In 2012 she was awarded the Order of Australia Medal for services to medicine particularly mental health, and professional organisations.